 Discrimination Against Baby Boomers and Generation X

-"Older" can mean as young as 40, and that's quite a percentage of the unemployed millions.
-This demographic falls into two age categories: baby boomers and Generation X.
+And, for the uninformed, "older" can mean as young as age 40, and that's quite a percentage of the millions of people who are employed or unemployed at any given time.
+This demographic (older) falls into two age categories: baby boomers and Generation X.

 Generation X vs. Baby Boomers

-Gen Xers tend to be independent and they enjoy informality.
+Gen Xers (or Gen Y as they are also known) tend to be independent and they enjoy informality.
 They're entrepreneurial and they seek emotional maturity.
 They want to build a repertoire of skills and experiences that they can take with them if necessary, and they want their career paths laid out in front of them—or they’ll walk.

-Gen Xers want balance in their lives now, not when they retire.
+Gen Xers want balance in their lives now, not when they retire, like the baby boomers.
 They want time to raise their children and they don’t want to miss a minute of that as their parents—the baby boomers—did.
 Gen-Xers also want immediate and honest feedback.
 They're becoming the "older workers" in many firms as baby boomers increasingly retire.